-Provided that the conditions of article 1 (2) are met and upon written approval by the Minister of National Defense, the inventor of a confidential patent statement may file such statement in a foreign country so as to obtain in that country a relevant patent

-- 1. Those who deliberately and in breach of any of the provisions hereof transfer or disclose inventions or discoveries or technical information in light of article 1 herein, are to be sentenced up to ten years of imprisonment and during wartime to life imprisonment or death, even if the said statement is not classified as 'temporarily confidential' or 'definitely confidential'.
-Those penalties shall be equally imposed to those who knowingly obtain illegally such inventions, discoveries or technical information. penalties shall apply similarly to employees who knowingly disclose any information regarding the above inventions, discoveries and technical information of which he/she became aware due to his/her duties.
-Those who negligently violate the above provisions will be subject to imprisonment. - 2.
-The provisions of this article are applicable as well to confidential inventions, discoveries and technical information obtained abroad.
+Provided that the conditions of article 1 (2) are met and upon written approval by the Minister of National Defense, the inventor of a confidential patent statement may file such statement in a foreign country so as to obtain in that country a relevant patent if the said statement is not classified as 'temporarily confidential' or 'definitely confidential'.
+Those penalties shall be equally imposed to those who knowingly obtain illegally such inventions, discoveries or technical information.
+Such penalties shall apply similarly to employees who knowingly disclose any information regarding the above inventions, discoveries and technical information of which he/she became aware due to his/her duties.
+Those who negligently violate the above provisions will be subject to imprisonment.